GregTheMadMonk/gregthemadmonk.github.io/hugo-pages/content/posts/fold-expressions-to-extension-methods.md

 I would still argue that this is less elegant than folding extension methods (also, `|>` would not be callable on the regular class methods), it is, to my liking, one of the nicer solutions to the problem.

+_Pipeline-rewrite proposal also explores into the flaws of using `operator|` as a Pipeline Operator._

 ## One small miracle

 As you might've guessed, I really want to see extension methods in C++.
 I would also agree for pipeline-rewrite operator.
 I might even go crazy and accepts UFCS for all free functions just out of despair.

+I see the "perfect" extension methods implementation in C++ Standard (hopefully, some revision before I turn 30) as promotion of operators `.` and `->` to provide pipeline-rewrite syntax to functions declared with "Deducing this"-like syntax and fold expression support.
+Depsite the fact that the possible use cases of fold expressions on regular methods might be obscure, I still find it reasonable not to introduce an entire new operator into the language just to do similar job to `.` and `->`, but with less flexibility (`|>` will not allow to extend certain types to be usable in generic functions using member-call syntax).

 Aside from the crasy possibilities extension methods/pipeline-rewrite would offer (in the case they get a proper fold expression support), there are also much more grounded uses for them including (but not limited to!) wrapping C APIs, preparing your codebase to simplify future standard library updates (like adding a custom `.contains()` to the string until C++23 becomes usable) and reducing the amount of parenthesis required to write map-reduce (kind of already solved by ranges using... operator overloads).